 My unmanageability was growing, so I confronted my husband and served him with divorce papers.
 I couldn’t tolerate the relationship any more.
 But he begged me to stay.
 I gave him a bottom line: “If we are going to stay together, we’re going to see a couples counselor, you’re going to cut up your credit cards, I am going to give you an allowance, you are going to call me before you leave work and I’m going to give you a reasonable amount of time to get home.”

 My efforts to control the situation seemed to go O.K. at first, but after five months I started getting suspicious again.
 I called the detectives and found out my husband had saved up his allowance for weeks and had gone to a motel with the other woman at lunch time.
 I finally realized that I couldn’t control him.
 I despaired; I didn’t know what to do.
 It was then that my Higher Power entered our lives in the form of a person who helped us find the SA and S-Anon fellowships.

 I came to S-Anon hoping to find answers.
 I wanted to know the statistics on his chances of acting out again and how soon it was going to be.
 Though I didn’t find statistics, I did find a supportive group who gave me unconditional love, acceptance and understanding.
 At a gut level they understood my situation like no one else could — not the therapist I was seeing, not my sisters, not my friends.
 I was in so much pain, and I was so angry.
 The group helped me to see that I cannot control a sexaholic’s behavior and that I am powerless over trying to control him.
 Today, with the help of this fellowship and the Twelve Steps, I am happy.
 I am grateful to have this program and to be in this relationship with a recovering sexaholic.
 I also am excited and hopeful for the futures of my children, perhaps the ultimate recipients of what I’m doing today.

-Reprinted from S-Anon Twelve Steps, page 82.
+Reprinted from S-Anon Twelve Steps, pages 7-9.